hoelzer-lab/hypro/howto_conda_package.md

 )
 ```

 The script firstly imports *setup* and *find_packages* from the setuptools module.
 Specifying the arguments for the setup function is key for successful packaging.
-The whole scope of options can be revisited in [Writing the setup.py](https://docs.python.org/3/distutils/setupscript.html).
+The whole scope of options can be revisited in [Writing the `setup.py`](https://docs.python.org/3/distutils/setupscript.html).
 Here, we concentrate on specified ones:

-name - *The name of your package*
+`name` - *The name of your package*

-version - *Version Number.
+`version` - *Version Number.
 You may stick to the [python version number conventions](https://www.python.org/dev/peps/pep-0396/).*

-author - *Author Names*
+`author` - *Author Names*

-author_email - *Autor email adresse*
+`author_email` - *Autor email adresse*

-license - *License to publish your tool*
+`license` - *License to publish your tool*

-description - *Short description of the tool - give the user an idea of what it's good for!*
+`description` - *Short description of the tool - give the user an idea of what it's good for!*

-install_requires - *List of required modules to load.
+`install_requires` - *List of required modules to load.
 For long lists, it is convenient to define a list variable above the setup command (see example above).*

-scripts - *Define your executables here.
+`scripts` - *Define your executables here.
 In this case, hypro is called using the hypro.py script command line interface which requires the mmseqs2.sh as executable.
 Define relative paths, conda-build wioll extend them to ${SOURCE_DIR}/rpath_to_script.
 When finished successfully, the scripts will be available in the /bin of te conda environment you install your package to.*

-long_description - *A more detailed description of your tool's function and use case.
+`long_description` - *A more detailed description of your tool's function and use case.
 You may define a string variable to include it in setup() (see example above).*

-long_description_content_typ - *Content type of the description.*
+`long_description_content_typ` - *Content type of the description.*
 url - *Homepage of your program.*

-packages - *Support in package finding in the working directory.*
+`packages` - *Support in package finding in the working directory.*

-classifiers - *Provide some classifers for this release.
+`classifiers` - *Provide some classifers for this release.
 Review all supported options [here](https://pypi.org/classifiers/).*

 # Useful links: